LRYMND/v-link/README.md

 ### > Run the App:

-When using the Installer, all prerequisites and resources should be downloaded automatically.
+When using the Installer everything is being set up automatically.
+Before updating, please uninstall the app.
+(See below)

 ```
 #Download and Install
 wget "https://github.com/LRYMND/v-link/releases/download/v2.2.0/Installer.sh"